msgpack/msgpack-java/README.md

 $ git push origin v0.x.y
 ```

 If you need to publish to Maven central using a local machine, you need to configure [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.
-Set Sonatype account information (user name and password) in the global sbt settings.
+First set Sonatype account information (user name and password) in the global sbt settings.
 To protect your password, never include this file in your project.

 ___$HOME/.sbt/(sbt-version)/sonatype.sbt___